22 Best Beach Towns for an Affordable Summer Vacation

 Travel publications have named Gulf Shores one of the most charming beach communities in America, one of the most underrated vacations spots in the country, and one of the best Southern beaches, among other accolades.
 In addition to 32 miles of beach, one of the top attractions is Gulf State Park, where there are hiking trails, kayak rentals, a zip line over the dunes, and a golf course.
 Just across the street is the second-largest pier in the Gulf of Mexico.
 The Bon Secour National Wildlife Refuge is home to sea turtles and migratory birds.

-Stay: Southern Vacation Rentals lists properties in the area starting at $500 for a week in mid-June.
+Stay: Southern Vacation Rentals lists properties in the area starting at $60 a night in mid-June.

 Kiawah Island, a barrier island not far from Charleston, offers 10 miles of coastline, more than 100 acres of parks, and 30 miles of hiking and biking trails.
 Visitors can explore maritime forests; observe wildlife living in the island marshes, including turtles, whitetail deer, and seabirds; or venture out via kayak or stand-up paddleboard.
 For a change of scenery, head over to Charleston to meander along its cobblestone streets and see stunning historic homes.

 Stay: Airbnb offers a diverse selection of summer options, from apartments to condos to small homes, for less than $200 a night.
-But they book fast, so you may have to put this one on tap for next summer.
+But they book fast -- worst-case scenario, you may have to put this one on tap for next summer.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.